AIV-Autonomous-Intelligent-Vehicles/hunter_ws/README.md

 - Ouster 64-channel LiDAR
 - Left, Right Camera

-## Object Detection with YOLOv5
+## YOLOv5 Cone Detection and Path Planning

+Our repository includes a built-in YOLOv5 model that has been trained to detect yellow and blue cones.
+Here's a deeper insight into our process:

-We have trained the YOLOv5 model to detect yellow and blue cones.
-This allows us to publish bounding box information as a topic, providing valuable insights into the surrounding environment.
+- **Cone Detection with YOLOv5**: We trained the YOLOv5 model to detect both yellow and blue cones.

+- **Lidar-Camera Calibration**:Post detection, we use lidar-camera calibration to cluster the detected regions of the cones.

+- **Path Generation using Delaunay Triangulation**: We employ the Delaunay Triangulation method to generate an optimal path amongst the cones.

+- **Path Tracking with Pure Pursuit**:The generated path is then tracked using the Pure Pursuit algorithm to ensure our vehicle follows the designated path while avoiding the cones.

+### MATLAB Example Integration
+We have also incorporated a MATLAB example that demonstrates the entire process – from cone detection to path tracking.
+Interested users can access and run the example from `~/hunter_ws/matlab/TrackExample.m`.

 ## Getting Started